ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/autoscaling_group.md

 # ionoscloud\_autoscaling_group

 The autoscaling group data source can be used to search for and return an existing Autoscaling Group.
 You can provide a string for the name or id parameters which will be compared with provisioned Autoscaling Groups.
 If a single match is found, it will be returned.
-If your search results in multiple matches, an error will be generated.
-When this happens, please refine your search string so that it is specific enough to return only one result.

 ## Example Usage